QUEENSLAND Senator Barnaby Joyce says he has the backing of federal Opposition Leader Tony Abbott to run for pre-selection in the seat of New England.

-Senator Joyce confirmed he had spoken with Mr Abbott on Tuesday night, and again yesterday, since he first spoke to Fairfax Regional Digital late on Tuesday flagging his interest in the now-vacant position.
+Senator Joyce confirmed he had spoken with Mr Abbott last night and again this morning, since he first spoke to Fairfax Regional Digital yesterday flagging his interest in the now vacant position.

-He was told by Mr Abbott that the Opposition leader would back him “100 per cent”.
+He was told by Mr Abbott that he would back him "100 per cent".

-Since news broke of Mr Torbay’s shock forced withdrawal from the race for New England, Senator Joyce had spoken with senior Nationals figures in the electorate overnight on Tuesday, he said.
+Since news broke of Mr Torbay's shock forced withdrawal from the race for New England, Senator Joyce has spoken with senior Nationals figures in the electorate overnight.

 He said he believed people in the electorate wanted two things - "removing the Labor Party and independent government" and "making sure they've got a voice in the incoming government".

-“People are saying it’s quite obvious at this point in time with the polling that the Coalition will win.
-They want to make sure they’ve got an MP in government,” Senator Joyce said.
+"People are saying it's quite obvious at this point in time with the polling that the coalition will win, they want to make sure they've got a MP in government.

-For the moment, though, Senator Joyce is happy to bide his time.
+For the moment though, he's happy to bide his time.
 While no firm date is available yet, a pre-selection ballot is believed to be weeks away.

-“The New England Electorate Council have to make their decision and I will give them the dignity and the space to make their decision – I’m prepared to do it, if they want me to,” he said.
+"The New England Electorate Council have to make their decision and I will give them the dignity and the space to make their decision - I'm prepared to do it if they want me to."